-  Quansheng may seem like an unattainable goal, militarily or by CS.
+Quansheng may seem like an unattainable goal, militarily or by InfoSec.
 While we will return to this idea in later articles, we can still point to the principle as an ideal to be sought, and note several examples of this principle working – where the use of zhi and shi have allowed military leaders to simply “win” without ever firing a shot.
 The humorous story of Chuko Liang serves to demonstrate.
-For CS, working from a defensive perspective, quansheng is the ability to shut down attack before it can get started – akin to catching and patching a zero-day vulnerability before a hack can happen – and announcing the patch publicly – thus negating even the attempt at an attack.
+For InfoSec, working from a defensive perspective, quansheng is the ability to shut down attack before it can get started – akin to catching and patching a zero-day vulnerability before a hack can happen – and announcing the patch publicly – thus negating even the attempt at an attack.

 These three concepts work in concert, to create both a system and its ideal function.
 Zhi provides actionable intelligence, which shi leverages to strategic advantage, and ideally results in quansheng – where victory is attained without harm.
-As we shall see in The Art of War, these concepts are the basis on which a successful approach to war, or rather CS/CTI, is built.
+As we shall see in The Art of War, these concepts are the basis on which a successful approach to war, or rather InfoSec/CTI, is built.

 In the next section, we will explore the ideas of effective security by several influential classical thinkers – including Xunzi and Han Feizi.